The Executive Committee are those grassroots leaders tasked with direction and impetus. These create the vibrant organization you see here.

 The diverse nature of Mensa offers a special challenge to develop a variety of interesting programs and opportunities for interaction between members.
 We strive for both variety and quality, yet we are very much aware that routine events draw people in for the long term.

-The Publications Officer acts as a manager or publisher in addition to the Newsletter Editor, who pulls together the newsletter proper, which is essential for local membership growth.
+The Editor pulls together the newsletter proper, which is essential for local membership growth.

 Good local publicity increases pride of membership to your local members and membership inquiries from potential members.
 David Tschanz is also our Ombudsman.
 He has advanced degrees in history and epidemiology and is currently the Coordinator of the Military History SIG.
 Born in Connecticut, he spend 23 years working in Saudi Arabia where he worked for the medical department of the world’s largest oil company before moving in speechwriting and public relations work there.